 3. Minimum and maximum number of Directors required for the formation of Section 8 Company:

 Section 8 companies can be incorporated as Private Limited Company or Public Limited Company.
 If Section 8 is incorporated as a Private Company then the minimum number of Directors should be 2 and for Public Limited Company there should be 3 minimum number of directors.
 And the maximum number of members can be for Private Limited Company is 200 and for Public Limited Company there is no maximum limit.

-The basic objective of the section 8 companies:
+4. The basic objective of the Section 8 companies:

-Section 8 company should be formed only for the purpose of non-profit motive and the profit earned from running such companies should only be used for promoting the objective of the company for which it is formed.
+As stated earlier, Section 8 Company should be formed only for the purpose of non-profit motive and the profit earned from running such companies should only be used for promoting the objective of the company for which it is formed.
 The profit cannot be used for any other purpose.
 In other words, the company should be formed only for the charitable purpose.

-- The formation of forming a section 8 company is an easy process.
+The following are the benefits of forming a section 8 company: